 The chipKIT boards were designed to be form factor compatible with existing Arduino™ boards.
 The pin-out has been designed to match the modeled board as closely as possible.

-The PIC32 MCUs populating the chipKIT boards are 3.3V devices, meaning that as long as the shield can operate at this voltage level, chances are you can run it on the chipKIT board.
-Keep in mind that all pins on the chipKIT boards are 5V tolerant.
+The PIC32 MCUs populating the chipKIT boards are 3.3V devices, and the pins on the board are 5V tolerant.

 For additional tips and information concerning using 3.3V devices in a 5V world, please see the Microchip 3V Tips ‘n Tricks Document.
 Users should always check a board and/or shield manufacturer’s documentation and specifications to determine compatibility before purchasing the product.
 If you have any questions or doubts, contact the manufacturer for the particular chipKIT board you are using.

 Great efforts have been taken to port existing Arduino™ 0022 core functions and libraries to work on the chipKIT Platform.

 This means any sketches and application examples making use of these core functions and libraries should be interchangeable between your Arduino™ and compatible chipKIT board.